What's New in DNS Client in Windows Server 2016

 If the DNS server that is used is designated by a Group Policy setting from the Name Resolution Policy Table (NRPT), the DNS Client service does not bind to a specific interface.

-Changes to the DNS Client service in Windows 10 are also present in computers running Windows Server 2016.
+Changes to the DNS Client service in Windows 10 are also present in computers running Windows Server 2016 and later versions.